Camulodunum: Iron Age Camulodunon

 The earliest Iron Age defensive site at Colchester is the Pitchbury Ramparts earthwork north of the town between West Bergholt and Great Horkesley.
 The main earthwork defences of the Brythonic Celtic oppidum of Camulodunon were built later, beginning in the 1st century BC but most date from the 1st century AD.
 They are considered the most extensive of their kind in Britain.
 The defences consist of lines of ditches and ramparts, possibly palisaded with gateways, that mostly run parallel to each other in a north–south direction.
 The Iron Age settlement was protected by rivers on three sides, with the River Colne bounding the site to the north and east, and the Roman River valley forming the southern boundary; the earthworks were mostly designed to close off the western gap between these two river valleys.
 Other earthworks close off eastern parts of the settlement.
 These earthworks gave the oppidum its Brythonic Celtic name – Camulodunon meant "the stronghold of Camulus", the British god of war.
 Together they enclose an area of 1,000 ha, much larger than the area enclosed by the Iron Age defences at Wheathampstead (35 ha).

 The main sites within the bounds of these defences are the Gosbecks farmstead, the Sheepen industrial area and the Lexden burials.
 The Gosbecks site consists of a large, high-status farmstead, believed to be the home of the tribal chieftains of Camulodunon.
 Part of the Gosbecks complex is a large, square enclosure surrounded by a deep, wide ditch.
 This has been interpreted as part of a possible religious site, as during the Roman period a large temple was built in the middle of this enclosure.
 The Sheepen site, located around what is now St Helena School on the banks of the River Colne, was a large industrial and port zone, where extensive iron and leather working activity was carried out, as well as an important coin mint.
 Two coins minted at Sheepen, one found in Colchester in 1980 and another found at Canterbury in 1978, depict boats, and are the only known depictions of sailing vessels from Iron Age Britain.
 Amphorae containing imported goods from the continent have been found at Sheepen, as have pieces of imported Samian pottery.

 Just inside the earthworks, at Lexden, are located the burial mounds of the rulers of Camulodunon, which contain large amounts of grave goods including imported Roman material from Europe; the largest of these mounds is the Lexden tumulus.
 The Lexden area around the mounds contains several Iron Age cremation burial groups, including one containing the "Mirror burial", with other burials located around the Camulodunon site.
-A large cluster of cremations from St. Clares road and Fitzwalter Road close to the Lexden Tumulus date to 50–10 BC.
+A large cluster of cremations from St. Clare road and Fitzwalter Road close to the Lexden Tumulus date to 50–10 BC.